 To permit proper convergence, we perform the training in 2 consecutive stages: we first train the network until convergence with the $\beta$ weight set to 0.
-This removes the rightmost term from equation \ref{eq:loss}, consequently eliminating the emotion classification part of the loss.
+This removes the rightmost term from eq.~\eqref{eq:loss}, consequently eliminating the emotion classification part of the loss.
 Doing so, we train the network in a completely unsupervised way only to perform a quaternion projection of the real input spectrogram, without taking into account any emotion-related information.
-After this stage, we re-train the network adding also the classification term in the loss in order to specialize the learnt representations to the emotion recognition task, but also maintaining the embedded vector in a quaternion-compatible shape that is meaningful for the decoder part of the network.
-For this stage we performed a grid search to find the best combination of the emotion classification weights $\beta$ and $\alpha$ and we ended up using $\beta=0.01$ and $\alpha=100$.
-This means that overall we weight more the reconstruction error in the loss function (thanks to the low $\beta$), and we weight more the dimensional emotion classification compared to the discrete classification (thanks to the high $\alpha$).
+After this stage, we re-train the network adding also the classification term in the loss in order to specialize the learned representations to the emotion recognition task, but also maintaining the embedded vector in a quaternion-compatible shape that is meaningful for the decoder part of the network.
+For this stage, we performed a grid search to find the best combination of the emotion classification weights $\beta$ and $\alpha$ and we ended up using $\beta=0.01$ and $\alpha=100$.
+This means that overall we weigh more the reconstruction error in the loss function (thanks to the low $\beta$), and we weigh more the dimensional emotion classification compared to the discrete classification (thanks to the high $\alpha$).

-While for the first, completely unsupervised, training stage we use all data available with Iemocap, in the second supervised stage we use only a subset of the dataset, including only the datapoints related to 4 emotions (\textit{angry, happy, neural, sad)}.
-This is a standard procedure with Iemocap, as the other labels contained in the dataset are highly unbalanced.
-For both training stages we use subsets of approximately 70\% of the data for training, 20\% for validation and 10\% for the test set.
+While for the first, completely unsupervised, training stage we use all data available with IEMOCAP, in the second supervised stage we use only a subset of the dataset, including only the datapoints related to 4 emotions (\textit{angry, happy, neutral, sad)} and we merge the classes \textit{happy} and \textit{excited} as one single emotion class \textit{happy}.
+This is a standard procedure with IEMOCAP, as the other labels contained in the dataset are highly imbalanced.
+For both training stages, we use subsets of approximately 70\% of the data for training, 20\% for validation, and 10\% for the test set.
 We use a learning rate of 0.001 in the first stage and of 0.000001 in the second one, a batch size of 20 and the Adam optimizer \cite{kingma2014adam}.
 We use dropout at 50\% in the classification branches for the second training stage.
-We apply early stopping by testing at the validation loss improvement with a patience of 100 epochs in the first stage and of 30 epochs for the second one.
+We apply early stopping by testing at the validation loss improvement with patience of 100 epochs in the first stage and 30 epochs for the second one.